 The costs of the PSW Annual Membership, PSW Annual Meeting including lodging and PSW Educational Conference cost will be will be covered by RAMC.
-Any expenses incurred beyond this allotment, including travel, will be the responsibility of the resident.
+Any expenses incurred beyond this allotment will be the responsibility of the resident.
 Original receipts must be provided to the RPD prior to reimbursement.
-The resident is responsible for their own travel expenses and additional housing (if needed) for the Teaching Rotation: Integrated Pharmacotherapy Skills.